mohammedsabri95/mohammedsabri95.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Mohammed Sabri.
-I am a **PhD Candidate** in [the Department of Mathematics and Physics](https://www.matfis.unicampania.it/) at [University of Campania “Luigi Vanvitelli”](https://international.unicampania.it/index.php/en/) under supervision of Prof. [Rosanna Verde](https://www.researchgate.net/profile/Rosanna_Verde).
+Welcome!
+I'm **Mohammed Sabri**, a passionate researcher at the intersection of statistical machine learning and data science.
+I'm a **PhD Candidate** in [the Department of Mathematics and Physics](https://www.matfis.unicampania.it/) at [the University of Campania "Luigi Vanvitelli"](https://international.unicampania.it/index.php/en/), working under the supervision of Prof. [Rosanna Verde](https://www.researchgate.net/profile/Rosanna_Verde).
+My research focuses on the synergy of supervised and unsupervised techniques in machine learning.

-Before joining my PhD, I received my **Master's Degree** in [Data Science and Machine Learning](https://lipn.univ-paris13.fr/~bennani/Web_Master_Info/Master_Info_EID2_Anglais.html) from galilee institute at [Sorbonne Paris Nord University](https://galilee.univ-paris13.fr/).
-And a **Master's Degree** in Applied Mathematics and Data Science from [Faculty of Sciences Dhar El Mehraz](http://www.fsdmfes.ac.ma/) at [Sidi Mohamed Ben Abdellah University](http://www.usmba.ac.ma/~usmba2/).
-The program of these Master's joins courses with a Computer Science main theme, those with Statistical data analysis, Data Science, Machine Learning, Advanced Databases, Data Mining, Business Analytics, and Data Warehousing main theme, and those with cultural courses.
-The elective courses may be chosen, in consultation with the student's advisor, to meet the interdisciplinary  and specialty distribution requirements.
-My fourth semester is devoted to an internship about the development of Intelligence Artifieciel is interested in the segmentation of clients under the supervision of Prof. [Hamid Tairi](https://scholar.google.fr/citations?user=eBF5ZcwAAAAJ&hl=fr).
-Since then I have been greatly attracted by the beauty of statistics in real life and collaboration with Machine Learning.

-My PhD thesis topic is the synergy of supervised and unsupervised techniques.

-I'm always excited to collaborate on new projects and discuss ideas in data science and machine learning.
-Feel free to reach out if you'd like to connect!
+# 💼 Research Interests
+- Statistical Machine Learning
+- High-dimensional Classification
+- Functional Data Analysis
+- Novel Classification Algorithms
+- Applications in Finance and Healthcare

 # 📝 Selected Publications